 "Aye, more than three score years ago," Thorin proudly recalled.
 "I remember it like yesterday.
 We marched day and night upon receiving our kin's call for aid."

 "If only you could've seen Dain's force, Odinson," Gloin enthused.
-"Five hundred of the Iron Hills' finest all fully armed and filthy!"
+"Four thousand of the Iron Hills' finest all fully armed and filthy!"

 With his hosts taking the bait, Thor began reeling them in.

 "If you send a similar force to Minas Tirith," Thor began promising, "they will receive a very special trophy on arrival."